Tom Selleck as Thomas Magnum, private investigator and former Navy SEAL

 Much ado would be made about Magnum’s adoption of his aviator father’s prized (but ultimately anachronistic) Rolex GMT Master in the fourth season of Magnum, P.I., but in the three seasons preceding that, Magnum wore a stainless steel Chronosport Sea Quartz 30 dive watch that flashbacks reveal to be the same watch he wore during his Navy service in the Vietnam War.
 (According to a Redditor’s research, this has some historical integrity as some Navy SEAL teams evidently did wear Chronosports during their service in the early ’70s!)

-Worn on a perforated black strap, Magnum’s Chronosport Sea Quartz 30 has a slim black tick-marked rotating bezel, a black dial with luminescent markers and numerals for 12, 6, and 9 o’clock with a black day-date window at 3:00.
+Worn on a black tropic rubber strap, Magnum’s Chronosport Sea Quartz 30 has a slim black tick-marked rotating bezel, a black dial with luminescent markers and numerals for 12, 6, and 9 o’clock with a black day-date window at 3:00.
 Episodes that show close-ups of the watch reveal it to be a pre-1982 model that just says “Quartz” on the dial before Chronosport added the full “Sea Quartz 30” designation on the dial.

 The green Star Orchid shirt only appears across the show’s first three seasons, before Magnum (and Selleck himself) started wearing the POW/MIA bracelet recognizing Kenneth Ray Lancaster.